razshare/frizzante-docs/docs/pages.md

 !!! danger
 	## Very important!<br/>
-	After creating a new page, you must run again `make configure` in order to compile your new `.svelte` files into `.js` files.
+	After creating a new page, you must run again `make configure` in order to compile your new `.svelte` file into a `.js` file.

 ## Other details